FAQs

 WHAT IS AN ARRAIGNMENT?

 After criminal charges are filed, you will have a court appearance called an arraignment.
-At your arraignment, you will be told what charges you are facing and you will enter a plea of guilty or not guilty.
-You will also be provided with additional court dates for status hearings and your trial date.
+At your arraignment, you will be told what charges you are facing, and you will enter a plea of guilty or not guilty.
+You will also receive additional court dates for status hearings and your trial date.

 WHAT IS THE DIFFERENCE BETWEEN A MISDEMEANOR AND A FELONY?

-Misdemeanors are lesser offenses that are punishable by no more than one year in jail.
-Felonies are more serious criminal charges that can result in large fines, more than one year in prison, and additional penalties.
+Misdemeanors are lesser offenses punishable by no more than one year in jail.
+Felonies are more serious criminal charges resulting in hefty fines, more than one year in prison, and additional penalties.
 Sometimes, our experienced lawyers can successfully negotiate with the prosecutor on your behalf to have felony charges reduced to misdemeanors.

 WHAT IS PRE-TRIAL DIVERSION?

 Pre-trial diversion is a program offered primarily to first-time offenders that allows defendants an opportunity to have the charges against them dropped.
 This program involves appearing in court, providing drug screens, attending rehabilitation and/or victim impact classes, paying fines and costs, and other similar requirements.
-To enter into a diversion program, you must first enter into a “conditional” guilty plea, admitting to the crime.
-If you complete the diversion program, this guilty plea is removed and your case is dismissed.
-However, if you are removed from the program, then the plea becomes final and the terms of the sentence are imposed.
-After a consultation, our criminal defense attorneys can determine whether you are a suitable candidate for pre-trial diversion and whether that is something that should be pursued.
+To enter into a diversion program, you must first enter a “conditional” guilty plea, admitting to the crime.
+If you complete the diversion program, this guilty plea is removed, and your case is dismissed.
+However, if you are removed from the program, the plea becomes final, and the terms of the sentence are imposed.
+After a consultation, our criminal defense attorneys can determine whether you are a suitable candidate for pre-trial diversion and whether that should be pursued.

 WHAT IS AN EXPUNGEMENT?

-A non-felony charge may be expunged if one of the following criteria are met:
+A non-felony charge may be expunged if one of the following criteria is met:

-- The charge was no billed by a grand jury;
+- The charge was not billed by a grand jury;

 - The defendant was found not guilty of the charge; OR